boarlabsxyz/Kavoon/README.md

    - Request a review from the project maintainers.
    - Address any feedback or requested changes.
    - Once approved, merge the PR into the `main` branch.

+### **FAQ**
+   1. After fulfilling steps in Database section I still get error messages about environment variables
+      - Try to restart VSCode or your PC (either on Linux or Windows)

 For more detailed instructions, refer to the [documentation](./docs).